 When Steve Jobs strode onto the podium to deliver his keynote address at this years MacWorld Expo in San Francisco the aging Apple founder showed that he and the company have lost none of the showmanship and pizzazz that has driven the company’s sales since it was founded.

-The MacBook Air Jobs dramatically unveiled at the gathering showed that magicians have nothing on the computer industry when it comes to dramatics and smoke and mirrors, while Apple’s spin-doctors could undoubtedly put a positive spin on Osama bin Laden.
+The MacBook Air Jobs dramatically unveiled at the gathering showed that magicians have nothing on the computer industry when it comes to dramatics and smoke and mirrors, Apple’s spin-doctors undoubtedly able to put a positive spin on Osama bin Laden.

 Don’t get me wrong.
 The MacBook Air joins a long list of industry firsts pioneered by Apple.